-Because of the diverse terrain, the region's road system has a significant number of winding roads and steep grades.
-The closest interstate is 50 miles to the north of Latah County and 100 miles to the south of Idaho County.
+Because of the diverse terrain, the region's road system has a considerable number of winding roads and steep grades.
+The closest interstate is fifty miles to the north of Latah County and one hundred miles to the south of Idaho County.
 The Idaho Transportation Department Region II maintains the 4,163 miles of state highway; county road departments maintain several hundred miles of the road system, and local highway Districts maintain 695 miles of the road system.